w1ne/w1ne.github.io/_posts/projects/2026-04-25-labwired-core.md

 The firmware industry still treats simulation as a poor cousin of hardware-in-the-loop.
 But every other branch of software has spent the last decade building deterministic local tooling so CI can catch bugs before they reach a human.
 LabWired Core is the same idea applied to MCU firmware, bit-identical, headless, scriptable.

-The roadmap is public, multicore, fault-injection API, and ISO 26262 tool-qualification readiness.
 If you build firmware and would like to stop waiting for boards, the install is one line:

 ```sh
 curl -fsSL https://labwired.com/install.sh | sh
 ```

-If you want to onboard a board, port a peripheral, or just compare notes, find me at andrii@shylenko.com.
+Find the docs and supported boards at [labwired.com](https://labwired.com), explore the code on [GitHub](https://github.com/w1ne/labwired-core), or reach me at andrii@shylenko.com.